mitexleo/fediroma/docs/docs/installation/gentoo_en.md

  # /usr/bin/certbot renew --nginx
 ```

-Assuming not much time has passed since you got certbot working a few steps ago, you should get a message for all domains you installed certificates for saying `Cert not yet due for renewal`.
+Assuming not much time has passed since you got Certbot working a few steps ago, you should get a message for all domains you installed certificates for saying `Cert not yet due for renewal`.

 Now, run crontab as a superuser with `crontab -e` or `sudo crontab -e` as appropriate, and add the following line to your cron: